92kns/simple-shapely-simplify-alternative/README.md

 ![test1](./pics/hex1.jpg)

-randomly generated polygon with 6 vertices.
+A generated hexagon with 6 vertices.
 Consider this the *goal* result.

 now I'll add randomly generated points along the edges to emulate the types of problematic polygons mentioned earlier (here I have randomly generated 5 points per side to be collinear with the edges)